Skip to main content

 Call Kubernetes API

 You can call the Kubernetes API using kubectl.
-Enter the following command to view the list of nodes created within the cluster.
+Enter the following command to view the list of nodes created in the cluster.

 kubectl get nodes